RijanRegmi/FITME/README.md

 - Set deadlines and receive notifications.
 - Track the progress of each task.
 - Collaborate with team members to ensure timely completion of tasks.
+- Calculate BMI and give task according to their BMI range

 ## Contributing

 We welcome contributions from the community!
-To contribute to TrakWell, follow these steps:
+To contribute to FITME, follow these steps:

 1. **Fork the repository.**
 2. **Create a new branch:**